tejada7/Java-Certification/OCP_Java17.md

 final Stream<?> stream = StreamSupport.stream(splitetator, false);
 ```

-It's worth noting that .spliterator() on a stream is a terminal operation, and it can be applied on infinite streams.
+It's worth noting that .spliterator() on a stream is a terminal operation, and it can be applied to infinite streams.
 In that situation, the method getExactSizeIfKnown() will return -1 and estimatedSize() will return Long#MAX_VALUE.

 ### Sequential vs Parallel vs Ordered vs Unordered streams